 While applying these proteins directly to the skin has little to no effect, creams that use substances intended to stimulate vital protein production can make more of a difference.
 Collagen and elastin stimulators include natural oils like avocado, polymerated oils like Haloxyl TM, peptides and antioxidants like Nano-Lipobelle H EQ10, a form of Co-enzyme Q10.
 These ingredients encourage the body to produce more of these important proteins, potentially providing more supple, elastic skin and greater facial firmness.

-By looking for products that contain these important components, you have a better chance of finding the best facial firming products.
+By looking for products that contain these important components, you have a better chance of finding the best face firming products.
 It’s important to remember that some forms of these ingredients aren’t effective when they’re applied topically; look for versions that are genuinely active when absorbed by the skin.
 That’ll improve your chance of getting great results and firmer skin.